 Putting the Micro in Plastic

 Plastics are a large group of organic polymers with incredible stability and versatility.
 From its discovery over a century ago, different forms of plastic have been developed to fill the needs of virtually every manufacturing industry today.
-Every year, we end up throwing millions of tons of plastic products away, where they inevitably find their way into our rivers and oceans.
+As a result, we throw millions of tons of plastic products away each year, where they inevitably find their way into our rivers and oceans.

 Microplastics are tiny plastic particles that are smaller than 5 mm.
 The bulk of microplastics come from the physical degradation of larger plastic items, with exposure to UV radiation and sand abrasion accelerating the process.
 They can also come from ‘microbeads’, small plastic fragments commonly manufactured for use as exfoliators in skin care products and facial scrubs.

 Due to the huge amounts of plastic dumped into rivers and oceans, microplastics are found in abundance wherever there is water.
 Once in the water supply, their small size makes them difficult to filter and remove.
-Microplastics in drinking water and even bottled water have indeed been detected using infrared spectroscopy, albeit in extremely small quantities1.
+Microplastics in drinking water (even bottled water) have been detected using infrared spectroscopy, albeit in extremely small quantities1.

+There is no conclusive evidence (at the time of writing) that microplastics are bad for our health.
 Nevertheless, reports from some news sources have wasted no time painting a rather terrifying picture of the amount of microplastic living organisms ingest, prompting environmental groups like WWF into action against its use.
 But do we really have to worry about microplastics being a health threat?
-Or is this another case of ‘media hype‘?
+Or is this another case of media hype?